-First step was to cut away all the rotten ply in the side panels.
+First step was to burn the bottom panel and cut away all the rotten ply in the sides.

-Meanwhile, the bottom of the speaker baffle has been soaked in wood hardener before gluing the layers back together.
-The scrap wood is to hold the plywood flat while the hardener dries.
+Meanwhile, the bottom of the speaker baffle was soaked in wood hardener before gluing the layers back together.

 Had a look for replacement plywood but came across the old problem.
 Sixties cabinets were made from 3/4" ply which isn't available anymore.